12 Facility Management Technology Trends for 2022

-For instance, if your workplace has decided to eliminate assigned seating in favor of a more flexible model like desk hoteling, employees will need an easy way to reserve desks.
+For instance, if your workplace has decided to eliminate assigned seating in favor of a more flexible seating model like desk hoteling, your employees will need an easy way to reserve desks.
 As a facility manager, you’ll need to know how many desks are being reserved throughout the week.
 This will help you determine if you truly need more office space or if you can improve space utilization in other ways, such as having employees work from home on alternating days.

 Wearable technology like Fitbits and smartwatches have existed for years and continue to be popular, but you may not think of them as facility management solutions — yet.

 Wearables can help you create a more flexible workplace and improve the employee experience at the same time.